kenahrens/nr-synthetics-plugin/README.md

 * Setup your configuration either for single account or multi account

 Once you are all set up you can run the plugin with ```npm start```

+## Metrics Included
+This plugin currently calculates and publishes the following metrics:
+* Component/{monitorName}/Location Success[pct]
+* Component/{monitorName}/Location Fail[pct]

+At this time (version 1.0.0) there are no rollup metrics.

 ### Multi Account: Configuration JSON
 If you want to query metrics from multiple accounts and post to a specific result account, you must setup a JSON config file of your own.
 Then before you run the plugin you want to set an environment variable ```NODE_ENV``` with a value of the name of your configuration.
 Here is an example of how to setup a custom JSON file with multiple sets of keys.
 At runtime you must set NODE_ENV to the name of this config.
 (Note that if you want to change the GUID you can put a new value in your custom config and it will over-ride the value in default.json.)